 Cherry Blossom is just one of the hundreds of Depression glass patterns produced.
-It happens to by my favorite so it’s the easiest to write about for me!
+It happens to be my favorite, so it’s the easiest to write about for me!
 Cherry Blossom was produced by the Jeannette Glass Co., located in Jeannette, PA from 1930 – 39.
 It was produced in the standard pink and green, but a great set can also be put together in Delphite.
-Additionally a limited number of pieces can be found in Crystal, Jadeite and an Amberina shade.
+Additionally, a limited number of pieces can be found in Crystal, Jadeite, and an Amberina shade.
 Pink is most prevalent however in this pattern as it was produced for the entire production run, where green was discontinued after 1935.
 Is green impossible to find?
-No but it will be just a little more challenging to complete your set.
+No, but it will be just a little more challenging to complete your set.

-Cherry Blossom is also one of the top 5 most collected Depression Glass patterns!
-The beautiful pattern is not only eye catching, but has a variety of pieces making it quite useful .
+Cherry Blossom is also one of the top five most collected Depression Glass patterns!
+The beautiful pattern is not only eye-catching but has a variety of pieces making it quite useful.
 It also can be found just about everywhere making it a little easier to collect than some patterns.
 This has also made it a target, as one of the most reproduced of all depression patterns.
-When I identify a reproduction (repro) in a person’s collection I always hear it can’t be as it was my grandmothers and she wouldn’t have reproductions.
+When I identify a reproduction (repro) in a person’s collection, I always hear it can’t be as it was my grandmothers and she wouldn’t have reproductions.
 She had this set 50 years!
 Unfortunately, they were making repro’s back in the 1970’s, and some even earlier.
-If the collector was alive and possibly buying replacement pieces, it is quite possible many collections have reproductions in them.
+If the collector was alive and possibly buying replacement pieces, it is quite possible many collections have reproductions of them.

 I recently helped a dealer identify some glass and in it was a Cherry Blossom Reproduction Butter Dish.